-Our OA joint pain treatment and joint preservation products and our minimally invasive fracture treatment products are sold by a direct sales team of approximately 240 in the United States and approximately 45 internationally.
+Our OA joint pain treatment and joint preservation products and our minimally invasive fracture treatment products are sold by a direct sales team of approximately 270 in the United States and approximately 45 internationally.
 This direct team is complimented by approximately 20 account representatives who work with our sales team to provide account access through IDNs, GPOs and payer contracting.
-Our direct sales organization, totaling approximately 305 globally, is supplemented by approximately 35 sales managers.
+Our direct sales organization, totaling approximately 335 globally, is comprised of approximately 35 sales managers and approximately 300 members of the sales team in the field.
 Our sales leaders have considerable experience, with an average of five years of experience.
-Our BGS products are sold by approximately 170 independent distributors in the United States, each with their own independent sales force, supported by our 15 member regionalized sales support team.
+Our BGS products are sold by 170 independent distributors in the United States, each with their own independent sales force, supported by our 15 member regionalized sales support team.
 We market our BGSs primarily to orthopedic spine surgeons and neurosurgeons for use in the operating room in both the hospital and ASC setting.
 We believe that our broad customer reach has and will continue to enable strong and durable growth in each of our verticals and provides a significant foundation for future product launches.
 We support our sales organization with extensive training to help them excel, and we have a performance culture built on serving our core orthopedic patient customers and delivering our products to a variety of physicians and care settings.